 1899 – 1917

-The Castrol brand has a history that goes back to the end of the 19th century, namely the Wakefield Oil Company.
+The Castrol brand dates back to the late 19th century, specifically to the Wakefield Oil Company.
 Charles Cheers Wakefield created her.

 The logo at this stage was a red rectangle with several elements inside.
 There was a thick white horizontal line in the center with “Castrol” written in classic bold sans-serif.
 All black letters were capitalized.
 Also, if you look closely, you can see that they are arched.
 Around this horizontal line was a yellow circle with two black outlines.
 The company’s name was written on top and bottom, namely “Wakefield” and “Motor Oil.”
 This element was also done in a classic font, but the lines in the words are much thinner.